functionless/functionless/website/docs/concepts/step-function/usage.md

 ## Input Argument

-The function can only accept a single argument and it must be an object (key-value pairs).
+The function accepts two arguments, `input` and `context`. `input` (first position) must be an object (key-value pairs).
 It must be an object because the input is used as the initial state of the state machine.
+For more on context, see [Context Argument](#context-argument).

 ```ts
 new StepFunction(scope, "StepFunction", (input: { key: string }) => {